 Net income (loss) attributable to the noncontrolling interests was recorded as a result of the noncontrolling interests in earnings of certain of our subsidiaries.
-Net income attributable to the noncontrolling interests in fiscal 2023 was ¥6,561 million.
-Net loss attributable to the noncontrolling interests in fiscal 2024 was ¥7,682 million.
+Net loss attributable to the noncontrolling interests in fiscal 2025 was ¥389 million, compared to ¥7,682 million in fiscal 2024.